Your husband has too many T-shirts: Organizing family

-Your husband is not weird, at least not when it comes to t-shirts.
-I have seen the drawers and the closets of the people of Pasadena and I can tell you one thing fo sho— Men have even more t-shirts than women have yoga pants!
+No, your husband is not weird, at least not when it comes to t-shirts.
+I have seen many, many drawers and closets and I can tell you one thing for sure— Men have even more t-shirts than women have yoga pants!
 Most have enough to wear a different t-shirt every day for 3-4 months.

-Still for now, the only thing you can do with his t-shirt collection is complain about it.
-(And maybe move it to another drawer, but even that could get you into trouble which will set back the bigger plan.)
+You can maybe move it to another drawer, but even that could get you into trouble which will set back the bigger plan.

 The bigger plan

 In order to get your family to organize and thin out their stuff, you must first organize and thin out your own stuff.
-This is, I think, what Ghandi meant when he said, “You have to be the change you want to see in the world.”
+Maybe this is what Ghandi meant when he said, “Be the change you wish to see in the world.”
 Well, maybe not.
 Anyway…